fdanilogamu/fdanilogamu.github.io/docs/figtree.md

 <br>
 ## How did this role help me as a future Documentation Engineer?
 <br>
-This role developed my skills in communication, data analysis, and team management, all of which are essential for effective documentation.
+This role developed my skills in communication, data analysis, and team management.
 Managing a team and interacting with customers also enhanced my ability to convey information clearly and handle complex tasks.
 <br>
 <br>
 ## Industry